Aquatic weed control & aquatic weed harvesting for lakes and ponds.

 these activities.
 If you have questions about aquatic plant control

-Minnesota laws pertaining to aquatic plant removal may result in civil
+Minnesota (or other state's) laws pertaining to aquatic plant removal may result in civil

 or criminal penalties.